Reading to Live a Thousand Lives

 The Lord of the Rings is widely considered to be one of the most influential novels of all time, and it has been adapted into numerous other forms, including films, television series, video games, and stage productions.
 It has the same themes as in A Game of Thrones novel by George R. R. Martin.

 Tolkien himself was highly critical of adaptations of his work, famously saying that the 1954 Rankin-Bass animated film version of The Hobbit “reduced my book to an action picture for children.”
 However, he did approve of Peter Jackson’s Academy Award-winning film trilogy (2001–03), which was based on the novel.
+Tolkien was knighted in 1972 for his contributions to literature.
+He died in 1973 at the age of 81.

 The Lord of the Rings PDF Free Download